walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 ## The Drone Object

-ScriptCraft is a Minecraft Mod that lets you execute Javascript code in the game.
+ScriptCraft is a Minecraft Mod that lets you execute JavaScript code in the game.
 It also lets you write your own Mod in Javacript.
 One such mod that comes bundled with ScriptCraft is called the `Drone` mod.
 The `Drone` is an (invsible) object you create every time you execute any of the building or movement functions.
 When you execute...

     /js box(5,3,2,4)

 ... a new `Drone` object is created and does the work of building on your behalf.
 Think of a `Drone` as something like a remote control plane that can move about freely and build things for you.
 Moving the